 Choosing the Right Raspberry Pi

-You can use the Raspberry Pi 4 if your application is extensive, but Raspberry Pi Zero would be a better choice if you want to maximize battery life.
-See the table below.
+You can use the Raspberry Pi 4 B if your application is resource intensive, but a Raspberry Pi Zero would be a better choice if you want to maximize battery life.

 |Raspberry Pi 4 B||Raspberry Pi Zero|